greyltc/android_external_sshfs/README.md

 This was only tested under cyanogenmod cm-10.2.
 It'll probably work fine in other versions of CM, but probably not with other roms (because a glib dependancy is satisfied by files in the Focal module, a CM app).

 These steps assume:
-A) you have a working cyanogenmod build environment with the CM source tree located in ~/android/system
+A) you have a working cyanogenmod build environment with the CM source tree located in ~/android/system (see http://wiki.cyanogenmod.org/w/Development for instructions on how to get this)
 and
 B) that your deivice is running CM built from this tree